qtheperfect/DocuOpera/README.md

-# DocuOpera - The On-Screen Reading For Documents Deserves To Be More Convenient!
+# DocuOpera - A Minimalist Shortkey-Oriented Document Viewer

-A better document viewing software.
+The On-Screen Reading For Documents Deserves To Be More Convenient!

 When reading documents:

-* Inside the browser, with only aid of keyboard, no mouses or touching devices needed.
+* Inside the browser, with only aid of keyboard, no mouses or touching devices required;

-* Jumping around among a series of sections in a page with merely one key, and -
+* Jump around among a series of sections in a page with merely one key, and -

-* The screen space is made full use of without one centimeter waste,
+* Make full use of the screen space  without one centimeter waste.

 Usage: